What is CBN? Effects, Uses, and Legal Insights

 Does CBN Enhance THC’s Effects?

 CBN may work synergistically with THC through the “entourage effect”, where cannabinoids enhance each other’s benefits.
-Combining CBN with THC can create a more relaxed, balanced experience, potentially reducing unwanted side effects like paranoia.
+Combining the two can create a more relaxed, balanced experience, potentially reducing unwanted side effects like paranoia.
+This makes it appealing for people seeking the calming body effects of cannabis without overwhelming psychoactivity.

 Terpenes like myrcene and linalool, found in cannabis alongside CBN, also add calming, sedative effects.